 Small Business Marketing Challenges and Solutions

 It’s no secret that small businesses face a lot of challenges.
 Oftentimes, small business owners wear a lot of hats or have departments comprised of small but mighty crews.
-When it comes to marketing, it can seem impossible to keep up because there are so many marketing options and fierce competition.
+When it comes to small business marketing, it can seem impossible to keep up because there are so many marketing options and fierce competition.
 The good news is many of these challenges are solved with a little guidance and focus.

-Challenge: Lack of clear marketing goals and objectives
+Small business marketing challenge: lack of clear marketing goals and objectives

-We talk about goal setting a lot, and for good reason.
+We talk about goal setting often, and for good reason.
 As small business owners must face different challenges and juggle many responsibilities, strategy is sometimes an afterthought.
 A lack of clear marketing goals and objectives is a problem that can turn into a monster if it’s not addressed early on.

 It’s easy to get stuck in the weeds.
 Maybe you want to create five unique Facebook business posts a week.
 Maybe you want to shoot a video series for your new YouTube channel.
 Maybe you want a website refresh because your top competitor’s site has an image carousel and it looks cool.
 It’s great to have ideas, but it’s important to take a step back and ask yourself – what’s the reasoning behind these ventures?
 Are they creating value for your brand or are they passion projects?
 If you can’t answer these questions, it’s time to develop a marketing strategy.

 Without goals or a strategy in place, you have no way to filter out the marketing projects that are time wasters.
 Marketing strategy doesn’t need to be complicated to be effective.
 To get started, think about these three things: who, what, and how.

 Who is your audience?
 What are the best ways to reach them?
 How are they finding you and moving through the marketing funnel?
 If you need a refresher on the marketing funnel, check out our series here.